Table of Contents

 - Describe codec info file format

-- Can I compile codecs dependencies (like libjpeg) directly into SAIL?
+- Can I compile codec dependencies (like libjpeg) directly into SAIL?

 - Are there any C/C++ examples?